Updated March 28, 2023

 The properties which are of great importance to a software developer can be measured using the metrics called internal metrics.
-Example is a measure of Lines of code (LOC).
+An example is a measure of Lines of code (LOC).

 4. External Metrics

 The properties which are of great importance to a user can be measured using the metrics called external metrics.
-Example is portability, reliability, usability, etc.
+An example is portability, reliability, usability, etc.

 5. Project Metrics

 The progress of the project is checked by the project manager using the metrics called project metrics.
-Various metrics such as time, cost, etc. are collected by using the data from the projects in the past and they are used as an estimate for the new software.
-The progress of the project is checked by the project manager time to time and effort, time and cost is compared with the original effort, time and cost.
+Various metrics such as time, cost, etc., are collected by using the data from the projects in the past, and they are used as an estimate for the new software.
+The project manager checks the progress of the project from time to time, and effort, time and cost are compared with the original effort, time and cost.
 The cost of development, efforts, risks and time can be reduced by using these metrics.
 The quality of the project can also be improved.
 With the increase in quality, there is a reduction in the number of errors, time, cost, etc.